 Director of Marketing

-Lauren Robinson is a graduate of Towson University, where she earned a Bachelor’s degree in Mass Communications and a minor in Electronic Media and Film.
+Lauren Robinson graduated from Towson University, earning a Bachelor’s degree in Mass Communications and a minor in Electronic Media and Film.
 She possesses a background in both corporate and non-profit marketing.
 Lauren joined the Archdiocese of Baltimore in 2012, serving as the Director of Advancement and Marketing at St. Ursula School.
 In 2016, she transitioned to the Catholic Center to use her creativity, expertise, and passion for Catholic education to grow the Catholic schools of the Archdiocese, and elevate their profile within the region.

 Dr. Eric Watts

 Dr. Eric Watts received a Ph.D. from the University of Maryland College Park, a M.A. from Johns Hopkins University, and a B.A. from St. Mary’s College of Maryland.
 Before joining the Department of Catholic Schools, Dr. Watts was the Director of Career and Technical Education at The Urban Assembly in New York City.
 Prior to that, he was a Senior Program Officer at the National Institute for Work and Learning in Washington DC.

 Technology Integration Specialist